-Tourism is the number one industry in the region and foundation for many development decisions.
+Tourism is the number one industry in the region (accommodation and retail combined) and foundation for many development decisions.
 This makes sense given the region's natural beauty, recreation opportunities, and unique cultural heritage.
 It is also dependent on many variable factors such as the state of the economy - less disposable income means less travel; or climate - daily rain and storms result in rivers that are not safe for recreation.